Leonid Kravchuk: August coup and embrace of Ukrainian nationalism

 Conservative communists opposed to Gorbachev's policy attempted a coup d'état on 19 August 1991.
 Valentin Varennikov, an Army General, was dispatched by the State Committee on the State of Emergency junta to Kyiv as an "emissary", where he began pressuring Kravchuk to throw his lot in with the coup.
 Kravchuk was awoken at 6:30 on 19 August by General Viktor Chechevatov, commander of the Kyiv Military District, who first informed him of the coup.
 At 9:00, Kravchuk and Hurenko travelled to the Verkhovna Rada building and met Varennikov, who threatened to respond to any resistance by bringing the state of emergency in Moscow to Ukraine.
 Kravchuk had refused to meet Varennikov at 11 Bankova Street (the headquarters of the Central Committee), saying that power rested with the Rada and not the Central Committee.

 Kravchuk refused to support or condemn the attempted coup while it was ongoing, Varennikov recalled in his memoirs that Kravchuk, while evasive on Varennikov's suggestions to declare a state of emergency in Galicia, was largely cooperative with the putschists.
 During the attempted takeover, a pro-coup "committee", led by Deputy Prime Minister Kostyantyn Masyk and Ukrainian KGB chief Yevhen Marchuk, formed with the intention of fulfilling the junta's orders.
 Opposition parties prepared to go underground.
-Rukh, the Democratic Party and the Republican Party all calling for a general strike, with Rukhs call for a strike being published in the Evening Kyiv daily newspaper.
+Rukh, the Democratic Party and the Republican Party all called for a general strike, with Rukhs call for a strike being published in the Evening Kyiv daily newspaper.
 The Party of Democratic Revival of Ukraine took a more measured approach, advocating for people to remain calm and not engage in "provocations".
 Rukhs "people's guard", a group of volunteers that had defended the organisation's demonstrations, began creating plans to seize control of postal, telephone and government buildings, with a blockade on roads, airports and train stations.